 3. Reduce Multiple Debts to a Single Monthly Payment

 Instead of dealing with payments each month to each creditor, you pay one monthly sum to the savings account.
+That way, you can focus on one payment each month so you don’t rack up late payment fees just because you’re overwhelmed with costs

 4. Help You Avoid Up-Front Fees

-You pay a fee to the debt settlement company in addition to your monthly payments.
 “Federal Trade Commission rules state that fees can be charged only after the firm has successfully negotiated the debt on terms the customer accepted,” said Gallegos.
 “Reputable debt settlement firms will abide by the FTC regulations, and not require any up-front or monthly fees.
 Fees should only be paid on the basis of results,” he said.

 5. Prevent Personal Bankruptcy